Lakens/statistical_inferences/docs/09-equivalencetest.md

 C) 0.33
 D) 0.40

-**Q8**: You might remember from discussions on statistical power for a null hypothesis significance test that the statistical power id never smaller than 5% (if the true effect size is 0, power is formally undefined, but we will observe at least 5% Type 1 errors, and the power increases when introducing a true effect).
+**Q8**: You might remember from discussions on statistical power for a null hypothesis significance test that the statistical power is never smaller than 5% (if the true effect size is 0, power is formally undefined, but we will observe at least 5% Type 1 errors, and the power increases when introducing a true effect).
 In a two-sided equivalence tests, power can be lower than the alpha level.
 Why?

 A) Because in an equivalence test the Type 1 error rate is not bounded at 5%.
 B) Because in an equivalence test the null hypothesis and alternative hypothesis are reversed, and therefore the Type 2 error rate does not have a lower bound (just as the Type 1 error rate in NHST has no lower bound).